Absent From Thee

 That tears my fixed heart from my love.”

-- Metaphor: The poem shows the use of the metaphor as the abstract ideas of love, peace and truth have been compared to a river that flows.
+- Metaphor: The poem shows the use of metaphor as the abstract ideas of love, peace, and truth have been compared to a river that flows.

 - Personification: The poem shows the use of personifications as mind and heart has been shown having life and emotions of their own.

 - Rhetorical Question: Rhetorical question is a question that is not asked in order to receive an answer; it is just posed to make the point clear.
-John Wilmot has posed rhetorical question in the second line of the poem to put emphasize on his point such as, “Then ask me not when I return?”
+John Wilmot has posed rhetorical questions in the second line of the poem to put emphasis on his point, such as, “Then ask me not when I return?”

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from the literal meanings.
 The expressions like “plainly kill” and “anguish still” symbolize the suffering of the speaker.

 Analysis of Poetic Devices Used in “Absent From Thee”